 Most appliance warranty claims are settled one of two ways:

 Repair: If your appliance can be repaired, you will need to pay your policy excess to your insurer.
-They will then pay the cost of repairs direct to the engineer, subject to the claims limit.
+They will then pay the cost of repairs directly to the engineer, subject to the claims limit

 You should check with your insurer for full details about their claims process.
 They can tell you how your claims will be paid and how to pay your excess.